AgileChecklists/checklists/Product_owner_checklist.md

  * The product backlog is accessible to all scrum team members
  * The product backlog items are ordered (based on value, risk, work estimates, dependencies, etc.)
  * The product backlog items are clearly expressed and more detailed towards the top
- * I regularly refine the product backlog, with at least one developer, to get the top of the product backlog ready for the next sprint (or release) planning meeting.
+ * I regularly refine the product backlog with at least one developer to get the top of the product backlog ready for the next sprint (or release) planning meeting.

 ## Development Team